oplS16projects/Fred-s-Stockroom/README.md

 Remember, you can do some neat [formatting things with Markdown.][markdown]

+In case you missed it, here again is the [template file](template.md)

 ## In-Class Presentation Instructions
-Teams will each deliver an in-class presentation. **Presentations will be Wednesday, April 8** (and Friday, April 10 as necessary).
-The presentation material is due on April 8 by 9 am for everybody.
-[See piazza for full schedule.][piazza]
+Teams will each deliver an in-class presentation.

 Your team will have two minutes to present.
 Create presentation with two or three slides.
-Make the slides in google drive, and share the public-viewable link at the bottom of this report.
+Make the slides in google drive, and share the public-viewable link with Mark/Fred (exactly how TBD).
 The day of presentations, I'll have the list of links on the display computer, so each team can simply click their link and begin.

-## Proposal Presentations
-Create your 2- to 3-slide presentation in [Google Slides][gslides].
-Then, import them into one of the two slide decks:

-* [Martin section][martinslides]
-* [Sherman section][shermanslides]

 <!-- Links -->
 [forum]: https://groups.google.com/forum/#!forum/uml-opl-spr16